For SellersIndustry Guide

 A meticulously prepared Adjusted EBITDA calculation is essential for maximizing the sale price.
 Buyers will rigorously scrutinize these add-backs during due diligence, so they must be defensible and well-documented.

-In the current market, EBITDA multiples for childcare centers and preschools typically range from 4.0x to 7.0x [4].
-However, this is a broad spectrum, and the specific multiple applied to a given business depends on a confluence of factors.
-Larger networks of preschools and K-12 institutions often command multiples at the higher end of this range, or even exceed it, due to their scale and established market presence [4].
+In the current lower middle market (2024-2026), EBITDA multiples for childcare centers and preschools typically range from 4.0x to 7.0x.
+This is a broad spectrum, and the specific multiple applied depends on a confluence of factors.
+Larger networks and those with exceptional quality and defensibility can command multiples at the higher end of this range, or even exceed it.

-The following table illustrates the key factors that influence where a childcare business falls within the valuation multiple spectrum:
+The following table illustrates key factors influencing where a childcare business falls within the valuation multiple spectrum:

 Valuation DriverLower Multiple (4.0x - 5.0x)Higher Multiple (6.0x - 7.0x+)